truenicoco/slidge/docs/source/admin/general.rst

 Then either restart the prosody server, or reload config.
-You might need to use `mod_reload_component <https://modules.prosody.im/mod_reload_components.html>`_ for all changes to be taken into account.
+You might need to use `mod_reload_component <https://modules.prosody.im/mod_reload_components.html>`_ for all changes to be taken into account (restarting prosody is the easiest way to go).

 ejabberd
 --------